 Our lab is situated in the Shelby Biomedical Research Building of the University of Alabama at Birmingham.
 The lab is well equipped for all kinds of tissue culture and hybridoma production.
 It also has the capabilities for protein expression (E. coli, Drosophila, Sf9 and mammalian cell culture, and protein purification (Pharmacia, AKTA FPLC).

-The lab has state of the art flow cytometry equipment including a high-speed Mo-Flo cell sorter (Cytomation), BD FACSAria cell sorter, and a BD FACScalibur flow cytometer (the latter two are available for hands-on use).
+The lab has state of the art flow cytometry equipment including a BD FACSAria cell sorter and a BD FACScalibur flow cytometer, both of which are available 24/7 to our lab members for hands-on use.

 The imaging facility contains a Leica DMRB vertical research microscope equipped with a C5180 Hamamatsu Digital Camera and imaging software.
 We also have an automated Leica DMR IRBE inverted microscope equipped with fluorescence and phase contrast.
 Improvision Openlab control and analysis software for this microscope facilitates real-time 4-color, deconvolution, confocal microscopy of live-cell culture and cellular interactions using Bioptics micro-environmentally controlled chambers.